 Read more below on what exactly a line of credit is:

-How Long Does It Take to Get Approved for a Line of Credit FAQs
+How Long Does It Take To Get a Line of Credit Approved?
+FAQs

 Line of Credit (LOC) Definition